 The demands of playing at an elite level, staying on top of course work, and managing personal life can be a heavy load to carry.Cortnee WHite

 Becoming a college athlete is the ultimate dream come true.
 It is a huge milestone that signifies your talent, dedication, and advancement into a career or continued athletic career.
-It is a truly great experience but being a college athlete is always bigger than the sport itself.
+It is truly a great experience but being a college athlete is always bigger than the sport itself.
 Young adults step into a new world both exciting and frightening.
-This transition demands athletes to be their best in the game, in the class room, and in this new world.
+This transition demands athletes to be their best in the game, in the classroom, and in this new world.
 Not to mention the added changes and disruption Covid has caused.
 Stress in situations like this can become more prevalent and harder to manage.

 What is Stress?

 Stress is defined by how the brain and body respond to any demand.
 The demands of practice, competition, school, work, or travel.
 We can experience both good and bad stress.
 Some stress powers athletes to perform better and hold them accountable for being on time.
 Stress goes away as we complete tasks or finish challenging events.
 However, when an athlete experiences extended periods of stress, or feels that the demands of competition, injuries, school, or life are never ending it can impair functioning beyond their ability to play well.